Lean-Nic97/Lean-Nic97/README.md

 ### Hello World! 👋
 #### I'm a Full Stack Web Developer

-I became a programmer after being a soccer referee 👨‍⚖️ and a student in the Argentine Military Aviation School 🧑‍✈️ where i learned the importance of teamwork, discipline and commitment 💪
+I became a programmer after being a soccer referee 👨‍⚖️ and a student in the Argentine Military Aviation School 🧑‍✈️ where i learned the value of teamwork, discipline and commitment 💪

 Skills